Avianca Group Announces Supplement to Exchange Offer and Consent Solicitation Memorandum relating to the Exchange Offer for Any and All of its 9.000% Tranche A-1 Senior Secured Notes due 2028 and Related Consent Solicitation

 Deutsche Bank Securities Inc., Citigroup Global Markets Inc. and J.P.
 Morgan Securities LLC are acting as lead dealer managers and solicitation agents (the "Dealer Managers and Solicitation Agents") for the Offer and Solicitation.

 For further information about the Offer and Solicitation, please contact D.F.
 King & Co., Inc., the information and exchange agent (the "Information and Exchange Agent") by telephone at +1 (212) 269-5550 or +1 (800) 297-1746 (toll free) or by email at [email protected].
-Holders may request a copy of the Supplement, including the Amended Exchange Offer and Consent Solicitation Memorandum, by completing an Eligibility Letter by contacting the Information and Exchange Agent, or via the following website https://www.dfking.com/avianca.
+Holders may request a copy of the Supplement No. 2 and the Exchange Offer and Consent Solicitation Memorandum by completing an Eligibility Letter by contacting the Information and Exchange Agent, or via the following website: https://www.dfking.com/avianca.

 None of the Company, the Dealer Managers and Solicitation Agents, the Existing Notes Trustee, the New Notes Trustee, the Collateral Trustees (each as defined in the Exchange Offer and Consent Solicitation Memorandum) or the Information and Exchange Agent makes any recommendation as to whether or not Eligible Holders of Existing Notes should exchange their Existing Notes in the Exchange Offer and deliver Consents in the Consent Solicitation.